This show first aired on Brighton’s Radio Reverb on Sunday 22 April 2018. Click on the logo below to listen:

 - BrewDog X Fierce – Very Big Moose (Imperial Stout)

-* Yes, I know a dog has four paws – I just can’t even begin to imagine what the hind legs might have been doing.
+* Yes, we know a dog has four paws – we just can’t even begin to imagine what the hind legs might have been doing.